iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Related Work

-\textbf{Iterative Strategy in Pyramid Models:} For small deformations, prior pyramid models \cite{b31} estimated only a single deformation field per decoding layer (each corresponding to one scale).
+\textbf{Deep Learning (DL) Registration Models:} DL models have become the mainstream for solving registration tasks due to their advantages in inference speed and accuracy compared to conventional methods \cite{b11}.
+Pioneer DL models primarily employed U-Net architectures, which estimate only a single deformation field at the final output layer and consequently struggle to accommodate complex deformations \cite{b48}.
+To overcome this limitation, certain studies \cite{b18,b20,b21} proposed cascaded registration networks, which employ multiple sub-networks to extract features at distinct resolutions and estimate the corresponding deformation fields.
+Although these models achieve moderate accuracy improvements, they perform repeated encoding and decoding, leading to redundant feature extraction and elevated computing overhead \cite{b24}.
+To minimize redundant feature processing, recent studies \cite{b23} proposed the pyramid network, which adopts a single encoder followed by multiple decoding layers to estimate hierarchical deformation fields for continuous coarse‑to‑fine warping images.
+Although this architecture facilitates effective multi-scale feature extraction and progressive deformation estimation, it may exacerbate the propagation and accumulation of anatomical structure misalignments, especially those stemmed from irrelevant information in deep, coarse‑scale features, ultimately affecting the overall registration performance \cite{b30}.
+To better overcome this limitation, we propose FARM to suppress irrelevant features in the decoding layers, thereby mitigating misalignment propagation.
+Moreover, FARM excels at capturing anatomical details, ensuring the accuracy and consistency of deformation fields at each scale (see Section~\ref{sec3.2}). \textbf{Iterative Strategy in Pyramid Models:} For small deformations, prior pyramid models \cite{b31} estimated only a single deformation field per decoding layer (each corresponding to one scale).
+However, under large deformations, a single estimation per scale is often insufficient to produce an accurate deformation field.
 Consequently, each scale requires iterative estimations to refine the deformation field.
-For example, \citeauthor{b26} (\citeyear{b26}) proposed RDP, which performs a predefined number of iterations for each scale to refine the deformation field.
+For example, Wang et al. \yrcite{b26} proposed RDP, which performs a predefined number of iterations for each scale to refine the deformation field.
 Inevitably, this fixed number of iterations lacks adaptability to varying deformation requirements.
-To adaptively determine the number of iterations, \citeauthor{b24} (\citeyear{b24}) proposed a single-stage mechanism, which evaluates convergence by monitoring differences between two successive registration results.
-However, relying on a single-metric check only captures partial information and may lead to premature iteration termination, potentially compromising the overall registration accuracy.
-To dynamically determine when to stop iterative optimization, we propose a dual-stage mechanism, which evaluates the stability of historical registration results and convergence subsequently (see Section~\ref{subsec:C}).
+To adaptively determine the number of iterations, Ma et al. \yrcite{b24} proposed a single-stage mechanism, which evaluates convergence by monitoring differences between two successive registration results.
+However, relying on a single-metric check only captures partial information and may lead to premature iteration termination, potentially compromising the overall registration accuracy (see Tables~\ref{tab:6} and \ref{tab:iter_of_TCI}).
+To dynamically determine when to stop iterative optimization, we propose a dual-stage mechanism, which evaluates the stability of historical registration results and convergence subsequently (see Section~\ref{subsec:C} for more details).